immanuel-tran/cse15l-lab-reports/lab-report-4.md

 Fix in Less Than 10 Lines:
 Fix in Less Than 10 Lines:
-- Both our group and the reviewed group had this snippet fail when tested.
+- Both our group and the reviewed group had Snippet 3 fail when tested.
 I believe that this could possibly have a fix by changing how the code handles empty lines.
 Something like a if statment, to check if there is empty lines inbetween and make the link invalid, may be possible in under 10 lines of code.